Gibberlings3/Documentation/readmes/readme.ajantisportraitpack.english.txt

 INSTALLATION

-For installation of an alternate portrait for Ajantis BGII(:EE), you have to install the Sir Ajantis for BGII mod first.

-Currently, only the Windows version of the mod exists.
-Using the correct install method, it should be working on MAC OS X and Linux installs, too.

 Extract the contents of the archive to your game's main directory.
 Your game's main directory would be one of the following:
 - your main original Baldur's Gate (II) (:EE) folder, or